-I’ve been working within the Talent Management and Human Resource space for 8 years so trust me when I say I have I seen it all when it comes to job applicants and the general conduct of working professionals.
+Being a working mom is one of the most challenging things to balance, given everything you have to give our attention to; it takes time and effort to build the habits successful working moms.
+I have been working within the Talent Management and Human Resource space for my whole career, so trust me when I say I have I seen it all when it comes to job applicants and the general conduct of working professionals.

 There are some things we should always keep top of mind, if we want to breed the habits of success:

-Potential recruiters often use this platform to scout new talent; it’s also a great platform to network with former colleagues and other professionals in your industry.
+Potential recruiters often use this platform to scout new talent and it’s also a great platform to network with former colleagues and other professionals in your industry.

-Get a mentor – this is one of the best things you can do for your career.
+This is one of the best things you can do for your career.
 We all have people we look up to professionally and you would be surprised how many of those people are willing to lend an ear from time to time to offer professional guidance.
 Don’t stagnate and get too comfortable.
 Yes, you’re a mom, but a fulfilling professional career is also important.

 Look up industry and local networking events and set aside one evening a month to attend.
 Take your business card, you never know which industry contacts you’ll meet.
 Invite a friend to make it double as Moms night out!

 What are your career goals and good habits?
 Would love to hear all about them!